ovrclk/eng-talk/index.md

 ## Awesome-Akash

 - 80+ applications
-- Databases, games, blogging platforms, crypto wallets, etc...
+- Databases, games, blogging platforms, crypto wallets, DEX frontends, etc...
+- Ready-to-deploy configurations

 ---

 ## Mining: pkt.cash

+* Akash resources can have a broad spectrum of uptime duration, quality.
+* The lower end of this spectrum represents a large amount of resources available to miners.
+* Also applicable to other state-less applications (CI, machine learning, finding E.T.)

 ---